dmlc/xgboost/doc/jvm/index.rst

 .. note:: Using Maven repository hosted by the XGBoost project

   There may be some delay until a new release becomes available to Maven Central.
-If you would like to access the latest release immediately, add the Maven repositoryhosted by the XGBoost project:
+If you would like to access the latest release immediately, add the Maven repository hosted by the XGBoost project:

   .. code-block:: xml
     :caption: Maven